mansoorcheema/TrajectoryOptimizationLocalPlanner/README.md

 Here the `esdf_from_tsdf` is the generated executable.

 #### ESDF Voxel Visualization
-ESDF Voxels can be visualized as heat-map colored point cloud from Red to Green indicating spectral variations in costs in decreasing order (not to be confused with the potential function which is calculated as squared and linear function of these values) .
+ESDF Voxels can be visualized as heat-map colored point cloud from Red to Green indicating spectral variations in costs in decreasing order (not to be confused with the potential function which is calculated as squared and linear function of these values).

 Usage: `visualzie_esdf_voxels <input_layer_path> <layer_category>` <br>
-Where <input_layer_path> is the path of TSDF layer generated in the last step and <layer_category> indicates the semantic category of the map. i.e obstacles or free space.
+Where <input_layer_path> is the path of the TSDF layer generated in the last step and <layer_category> indicates the semantic category of the map. i.e obstacles or free space.

 For example to save ESDF map for obstacles use : <br>  `visualzie_esdf_voxels esdf_free_layer.layer free` and
 similarly for drivable zone use :